CodersSquad-Classes/final-challenge-adal-dani-lalo/architecture.md

     -setWindowConfig(): set up Ebiten display window.
     -initialiseGhots(): initializes each ghost's own thread (goroutine).

+**Update()**: this is the gameloop, whichs is in charge of updating what the data structs and boolean frlags.

-**Update()**: checks if the game has started or not.
-Updates booleans for ghosts, dots and powerDots (eaten/notEaten) as well as managing key buttons,
+    -It checks if the game has started or not.
+    -Updates booleans for ghosts, dots and powerDots (eaten/notEaten).
-          checking if Pacman can move or there is a wall in between.
-ALso responsible for reapearing Pacman on the opposite side when out of a border.
+    -Managing key buttons, checking if Pacman can move or there is a wall in between.
+    -Also responsible for reapearing Pacman on the opposite side when out of a border.

+**Layout()**: this is an Ebiten based function which is in charge of setting up the window where the game will display.

-Draw(): draws the game layout using Ebiten, which include walls, dots, power dots, ghosts, player, score, start and end texts.
+**Draw()**: draws the game layout using Ebiten, which includes:

-Layout()
+     -Walls
+     -Dots
+     -Power dots
+     -Ghosts
+     -Player
+     -Score
+     -Start and end texts.

+#### Goroutine ghost behaviour
+Instead of controlling all the ghosts in a single thread, we span as many goroutines as there are ghosts, so each ghost movement is managed in a separate goroutine.
+THe function that is called as a goroutine is the following:

+       - ghostFunctionality()

+ This goroutine function makes frequent calls to a helper function:

+       - getRandomDirection(): get a random direction for the next move.

+### Helper Functions
+These are a group of functions which constantly check wheter a certain boolean flag is true or not.

+       - valueIsInSlice(): check if a certain value is already in a given slice.
+       - nextIsWall(): checks if the next position Pac-Man wants to move is a wall.
+       - scaleCoord(): scale maze cell coordinate to screen pixel coordinate.
+       - restart()
+       - checkError()

+### Game Loop Functions

-makeGhostEatable(): when a powerDot is eaten, this function is called as a goroutine.
+       -makeGhostEatable(): when a powerDot is eaten, this function is called as a goroutine.
 It gives Pacman the ability to eat ghosts and lasts 10             seconds.

-valueIsInSlice()

-relativePos()

-nextIsWall()

-drawDirection()

-ghostSpriteDir()

-playerSpriteDir()

-restart()

-checkError()
+       -ghostSpriteDir(): returns the appropriate sprite based on the current ghost direction or state (in case it is vulnerable or normal).

+       -playerSpriteDir(): returns the appropriate sprite based on the current player direction and state (in case it is alive or dead).